TuanDinhLe/TuanDinhLe.github.io/README.md

 - Open VS Code and create a new File, save, and name it index.md.
 - Get your resume ready, and format it in GitHub Flavored Markdown using the tutorials from the More Resources section below.

-You can also use a browser-based editor to observe the markdown format changes in real-time!
+Note: You can also use a browser-based editor to observe the markdown format changes in real-time!

 ##### **Create a new Git repository and retrieve its address:**

 - Go to your GitHub account and create a new public repo with the following name: repo username.github.io, where username is your account&#39;s name.
 - On the repo&#39;s page, click the green &#39;Code&#39; button, and copy the content to the clipboard.

-This is the repo&#39;s address that can be used to &#39;clone&#39; it to a local directory (a local repo)) on your computer, allowing you to make changes and publish those changes to the repo on Git (a remote repo).
+Note: This is the repo&#39;s address that can be used to &#39;clone&#39; it to a local directory (a local repo)) on your computer, allowing you to make changes and publish those changes to the repo on Git (a remote repo).

 ##### **Clone the repo:**